safetyAI/ChatSafetyAI/README.md

 - [ ] bounding boxes for hazards on photos
 - [ ] automatic indexing of custom databases for RAG

+### 09-03-25
+- env variable to check user budgets (disabled if not defined)
+- env variable to record logs and save them to the database

 ### 08-16-25
 - env variable to disable keepalive JS
 - link to terms of use in avatar popup